-So that was how the idea to hike up the Great Wall was born.
+So that was how the idea to hike up to the tenth tower of the Great Wall was born.

 My room mate and I had planned our hike out the night before in a Beijing hotel room.
 Excited as hell, we tried to get an early night because of course, this was China and we had to leave pretty early to try and figure out how to get to Badaling without being able to read the signs and speak the language.
-We switched our VPN’s on and hopped over that great Chinese firewall as fast as we could.
+We switched our VPN’s on and hopped over the Great Chinese Firewall as fast as we could.
 Screenshots, digital notes and tons of webpages later, we finally had a plan of action in place.

-Leave by 8 am.
-Head to Beijing North Railway Station.
-Find the ticket office.
-Buy the train tickets.
-Catch the 9.06 am train out to Badaling.
-Easy.
+Leave by 8 am and head to Beijing North Railway Station.
+Find the ticket office, then buy the train tickets.
+Catch the 9.06 am train out to Badaling… easy!

 All night I wondered if I would be able to make that hike to the 10th tower.
-I had been raving about it to my roommate ever since I had heard that crazy Chinese saying.
-Truth be told, since stopping Kung Fu in 2012, I wasn’t as fit as I used to be but being a Gemini, meant that my ideas were sometimes (no, most of the time!) bigger than my abilities.
+I had been raving about it to my roommate ever since I heard that crazy Chinese saying.
+Truth be told I wasn’t as fit as I used to be, but being a Gemini meant that my ideas were sometimes (no… most of the time…) bigger than my abilities.
 But I was determined.
-I wanted to do it.
-I was going to do it.
+I was going to do this!
 Not to prove I was a man but to prove I was a wo-man.
-Not to anybody else but to myself.
-To show myself that sure, perhaps I had become a tad unfit since obtaining my blue belt all those years ago but my mind was not unfit.
-My mind was what was driving my body and even if I may not be physically ready, I am more than mentally ready.

-The next morning, I was up and ready to go at seven.
+The next morning, I was up and ready to go at 7 am.
 We grabbed some Starbucks and found our way to the train station.
-From our online research through endless forums and blogs, we knew that there was a little window outside the train station selling tickets to Badaling.
+From our online research through endless forums and blogs, we knew there was a little window outside the train station selling tickets to Badaling.
 Easily enough, we found that window.
 The only thing was… that window was closed.

 You’ve got to be kidding me.
 Today of all days, that window is closed?
-How on earth are we supposed to get there?
-Are you telling me that we traveled across the whole of China from the Guangdong Province to Beijing to hike the to tenth tower of the Great Wall and the bloody window to buy tickets is closed?!
+So basically, we travelled across the whole of China from the Guangdong Province to Beijing to hike the to tenth tower of the Great Wall and the window to buy tickets is closed?!

-We checked the time.
-We has missed the 9.06 am train.
-Great.
+We checked the time and realised we has missed the 9.06 am train.
 The next one would leave at 11.06 am.
 We had nothing to do besides wait… and bond.

-My second Gemini was still out.
-I was in a mood.
+My second Gemini was still out and I was in a mood.
 We got some breakfast and coffee and soon enough, my mood changed.
 Before long we had boarded the train and was off to Badaling!

 At approximately 12.13 pm we had arrived.
 The train stopped a few hundred meters away from the actual entrance to the Badaling area meaning our hike had begun long before we even knew it.